private occupational disability pension and part-time work

 Katrin Straub

 Many people wonder whether a private occupational disability pension is compatible with part-time work.
-The answer is complex, but with the right knowledge, you can secure your claims.
-This article highlights the key aspects and provides practical recommendations.
+The answer is complex, but with the right knowledge you can secure your entitlements.
+This article highlights the most important aspects and gives practical recommendations.

 The topic in brief and concise terms